 Day 1 – Exploring Yosemite Valley + sunset drive + birthday celebration

 The night before, Joe and I stayed in a hotel outside of the park, so we got an early start the first day.
-Funny enough, Rene and the rest of the group all scored lottery ticket to Half Dome – it’s a bucket list opportunity and I was so happy for them!
+Funny enough, Rene and the rest of the group all scored lottery tickets to Half Dome – it’s a bucket list opportunity and I was so happy for them!
 That left me and Joe to explore on our own the first day which was a huge blessing since we wanted to take it easy and get to know the beautiful Valley.

 First, we spent the morning getting our bearings at Yosemite Valley.
 The Valley is pretty tourist-y, and for a reason since it’s so beautiful – there were tons of camps/dining stops/visitor centers within the tall trees and huge meadows.